hybridgroup/cylon/README.markdown

 It provides a simple, but powerful way to create solutions that incorporate multiple, different hardware devices concurrently.

+Want to use Node.js for robots, drones, and IoT devices?
+You are in the right place.

 Want to use Ruby on robots?
 Check out our sister project, [Artoo][].

 Want to use Golang to power your robots?
 Check out our sister project,